EricssonResearch/iot-certificates/draft-raza-ace-cbor-iot-certificates.md

 --- abstract

 This document specifies a CBOR encoding and profiling of X.509 public key certificate suitable for Internet of Things (IoT) deployments.
 The full X.509 public key certificate format and commonly used ASN.1 encoding is overly verbose for constrained IoT environments.
-Profiling together with CBOR encoding can reduces certificate sizes by XX%.
+Profiling together with CBOR encoding can reduce certificate size and thereby communication overhead.

 --- middle

 # Introduction  {#intro}

-One of the challenges with deploying a Public Key Infrastructure (PKI) for the Internet of Things (IoT) is the size and encoding of public key certificates, since those are not optimized for constrained environments {{RFC7228}}.
-More compact certificate representations are desireable.
-Due to the current PKI usage of X.509 certificates, keeping X.509 compatibility is ___
+One of the challenges with deploying a Public Key Infrastructure (PKI) for the Internet of Things (IoT) is the size and encoding of X.509 public key certificates, since those are not optimized for constrained environments {{RFC7228}}.
+More compact certificate representations are desirable.
+Due to the current PKI usage of X.509 certificates, keeping X.509 compatibility is necessary at least for a transition period.
+However, the use of a more compact encoding with the Concise Binary Object Representation (CBOR) {{I-D.ietf-cbor-7049bis}} reduces certificate size and thereby communication overhead.

-CBOR {{RFC7049}}

-DTLS {{RFC6347}}

-EDHOC {{I-D.selander-ace-cose-ecdhe}}
+CBOR is a data format designed for small code size and small message size.
+CBOR builds on the JSON data model but extends it by e.g. encoding binary data directly without base64 conversion.
+In addition to the binary CBOR encoding, CBOR also has a diagnostic notation that is readable and editable by humans.
+The Concise Data Definition Language (CDDL) {{I-D.ietf-cbor-cddl}} provides a way to express structures for protocol messages and APIs that use CBOR. {{I-D.ietf-cbor-cddl}} also extends the diagnostic notation.

+CBOR data items are encoded to or decoded from byte strings using a type-length-value encoding scheme, where the three highest order bits of the initial byte contain information about the major type.
+CBOR supports several different types of data items, in addition to integers (int, uint), simple values (e.g. null), byte strings (bstr), and text strings (tstr), CBOR also supports arrays [] of data items and maps {} of pairs of data items.
+Some examples are given below.
+For a complete specification and more examples, see {{I-D.ietf-cbor-7049bis}} and {{I-D.ietf-cbor-cddl}}.

+This document is based on  <ref till workshop paper>.
+It specifies the CBOR IoT Certificate profile that can be used e.g. with DTLS {{RFC6347}} or EDHOC {{I-D.selander-ace-cose-ecdhe}}.
+The same profile can be adapted for native CBOR encoded certificates.
+Further details are provided in {{}}.

 * Terminology   {#terminology}

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

-This specification makes use of the following terminology:
+This specification makes use of the terminology in {{RFC7228}}.

-IoT device: A resource constrained device with Internet connectivity.

-# IoT certificate profile
+# X.509 Certificate Profile

+This profile is inspired by {{RFC7925}} and mandates further restrictions to enable reduction of certificate size.

+In this section we list the required fields in an X.509 certificate needed by devices in IoT deployments

+In order to comply with this profile, the following restrictions MUST be applied.

 * Version number
 The X.509 standard has not moved beyond version 3 since 2008.
 With the introduction of certificate extensions new certificate fields can be added without breaking the format, making version changes less likely.
-Therefore this IoT profile fixes the version number to 3.
+Therefore this profile fixes the version number to 3.
 * Serial number
 The serial number together with the identity of the CA is the unique identifier of a certificate.
-The X.509 standard does not specify the signedness of the serial number, but the IoT profile requires an unsigned integer.
+The X.509 standard does not specify the signedness of the serial number, but this profile requires an unsigned integer. < optimal? >
 * Issuer
 Used to identify the issuing CA through a sequence of name-value pairs.
-The IoT profile is restricting this to one pair, common name and associated string value.
-The requirement is that the common name must uniquely identify the CA.
+This profile is restricting this to one pair, common name and associated string value.
+The common name MUST uniquely identify the CA. Other fields MUST NOT be used.
 * Validity
-Requiring the use of UTCTime-format, YYMMDDhhmmss, gives the most compact representation.
+The following representation MUST be used: UTCTime-format, YYMMDDhhmmss.
 * Subject
 The subject section has the same format as the issuer, identifying the receiver of the public key through a sequence of name-value pairs.
 This sequence is in the profile restricted to a single pair, subject name and associated (unique) value.
 For an IoT-device, the MAC-derived EUI-64 serves this purpose well.
 * Subject public key info